 The Tenerife tourism authorities have a list of what they call “los imprescindibles” – the essentials.
 These are the stunning places that you just have to see in Tenerife, including cliffs, volcanos, and world-heritage towns.
-Here they are – just click on the titles which are links to Turismo site in English, with maps, descriptions, opening times, etc.:
+Here they are – just click on the titles which are links to the official Turismo (tourist board) website in English, with maps, descriptions, opening times, etc.:

 – those cliffs, that view, the one everyone knows, and often the first spectacular sight of Tenerife on approach to TFS.
 These amazing vertical walls of rock rise some 600 metres out of the sea, the giants standing in 30 metres of ocean which is home to an incredible range of natural sea life.

 – better known to most as the Santa Cruz Auditorium, the building was architect Santiago Calatrava’s first performing arts project.
 Started in 1997 and completed in 2003, the iconic building is considered the finest modern building in the Canaries, and one of the most distinctive in Spanish architecture, being featured on Spanish stamps in 2008.
 Most associated with the world-renowned Orquesta Sinfónica de Tenerife, the auditorium also offers performances of world music, jazz, dance and opera.